-Schedule 7, Clause 6 of the Section 106 Planning Agreement requires the Airport Company to record and report the number of concerns raised by the public relating to air quality, on an annual basis but the number of complaints received since 2000 have been minimal and they are no longer recorded separately but are still reported to Solihull MBC
+Schedule 7, Clause 6 of the Section 106 Planning Agreement requires the Airport Company to record and report the number of concerns raised by the public relating to air quality, on an annual basis.
+The number of complaints received since 2000 have been minimal and they are no longer recorded separately.